-- (i) Direct progression: To progress from Year 4 to 5, students must have no 'fitness to practice' concerns and pass all courses at the end of Year 4 through - a.
-Course examinations - b.
-Re-sit examinations held at the end of Year 4 for students failing < 3 courses.
-Students may need to repeat the final theory examination or OSCE or both as recommended.
+To progress from Year 4 to 5, students must have no 'fitness to practice' concerns and achieve a cumulative grade point average (cGPA) of 2 or higher and a C-grade in all courses at the end of year 4 through:

+- 1. Course examinations or - Resit examinations held at the end of year 4 for students failing <3 courses.Students may need to repeat the final theory examination or objective structured clinical examination (OSCE) or both as recommended.
+Resit opportunities are detailed in para 22.5.7

-If there are concerns on fitness to practice, the fitness to practice committee will recommend whether the student will repeat Year 4 or be counselled to withdraw from the program.
+If there are concerns on fitness to practice, the Fitness to Practice committee will recommend whether the student will repeat year 4 or be counselled to withdraw from the program.